nils2/DL2-ZeroVis/README.md

 - Place the Visual Relations benchmark dataset as a folder benchmark.
 In here change the images in the leaders folder that have spaces to _ (eg. angela_merkel).
+Also correct the name washignton in cities to washington.

 - Install the environment file as a conda environment.